pastorhudson/raspberry_pi_gmail_notifier/README.md

 ## 4 Run the script
 `python3 check_messages_atom.py` OR `checkgmail.sh`
-Both scripts will execute forever until exited with `CTRL+c`
+Both scripts will execute forever until exited with `CTRL+c` You need to open the link in the script on first run so you can authenticate.
+The authentication will create a `token.pickle` file.
+This file needs to be copied to the directory this will be run from.
+This is probably `/home/pi`

 ### Errors